ArghyaChatterjee/tf_imu_to_base/README.md

 # Transform IMU to Baselink
 This repository is about transforming imu data from imu frame to base link frame.
+This code is the ros1 version of this package.

 # Requirements
 This repository is tested with Ubuntu 20.04 and ROS noetic.